Updated April 22, 2026 with the latest data

 When you hear that consumers “account” for most of Canada’s GDP, that does not mean that businesses account for little.
 In fact Businesses and (yes) government create the GDP and consumers consume the largest share.
 Government also consumes a large share but this is done to serve people (those same consumers) for example direct service in the case of education and health care and other direct services and indirect service in the case of police, the court, the army and other government services.
 This should not be considered surprising or alarming.
 Why else should things be produced except for consumption? (and for some investment to fuel future consumption).

-A surprisingly large 23% of Canada’s GDP is expended on investment in (the creation of) longer lasting assets such as buildings (including houses) and equipment rather than being consumed for immediate gratification.
+A surprisingly large 22% of Canada’s GDP is expended on investment in (the creation of) longer lasting assets such as buildings (including houses) machinery, software and equipment rather than being consumed for immediate gratification.
 This includes replacing and upgrading worn out buildings and assets which may account for it being so high.

 What does Canada Export?

-As a country, Canada imports goods and services that amount to $946 billion per year or about 33% of GDP.
+As a country, and as of 2025, Canada imports goods and services that amount to $1,044 billion per year or about 32% of GDP.
 That would not be sustainable unless exports were at a roughly similar level, which, luckily, they are.
-Exports in 2023 were $933 billion or about 32% of GDP.
-Total In a sense it can be said that every country that imports things needs to export something to pay for those imports – unless the country collectively is to run down its savings or run up its debts to pay for imports.
+Exports of goods and services in 2025 were $1,016 billion or about 31% of GDP.
+In a sense it can be said that every country that imports goods and services needs to export something to pay for those imports – unless the country collectively is to run down its savings or run up its debts to pay for imports. #UnitedStates with its large trade deficit.

 Here is a breakdown of Canada’s exports by category: